-BMO AM has been retained pursuant to a portfolio management agreement dated as of January 10, 2018, as may be supplemented, amended and/or amended and restated from time to time; HSBC has been retained pursuant to an amended and restated investment management agreement dated as of January 2, 2018, as may be further supplemented, amended and/or amended and restated from time to time; Fiera Capital has been retained pursuant to an amended and restated portfolio advisory agreement dated as of March 24, 2021, as may be further supplemented, amended and/or amended and restated from time to time; Beutel Goodman has been retained pursuant to an amended and restated investment advisory agreement dated as of November 27, 2019, as may be further supplemented, amended and/or amended and restated from time to time; and Mawer has been retained pursuant to an investment advisory agreement dated as of August 24, 2022, as may be further supplemented, amended and/or amended and restated from time to time (collectively, the "Advisory Agreements").
+1832 LP has been retained pursuant to an investment advisory agreement dated as of September 29, 2023, as may be further supplemented, amended and/or amended and restated from time to time; RBC Indigo has been retained pursuant to an amended investment management agreement dated as of December 27, 2019, as may be further supplemented, amended and/or amended and restated from time to time; Fiera Capital has been retained pursuant to an amended and restated investment portfolio advisory agreement dated as of March 24, 2021, as may be further supplemented, amended and/or amended and restated from time to time; Beutel Goodman has been retained pursuant to an amended and restated investment advisory agreement dated as of January 17, 2024, as may be further supplemented, amended and/or amended and restated from time to time; Mawer has been retained pursuant to an investment advisory agreement dated as of August 24, 2022, as may be further supplemented, amended and/or amended and restated from time to time; and Genus has been retained pursuant to an investment advisory agreement dated as of January 17, 2024, as may be further supplemented, amended and/or amended and restated from time to time; to time (collectively, the "Advisory Agreements").

-4664769.8 - 3 - The Advisory Agreement with BMO AM may be terminated by either party on 60 days prior notice; the Advisory Agreement with HSBC may be terminated by either party on 30 days prior notice, and is subject to earlier termination upon the occurrence of certain events of bankruptcy or default or regulatory enforcement proceedings; the Advisory Agreement with Fiera Capital may be terminated by either party on 60 days prior notice, and is subject to earlier termination upon the occurrence of certain events of bankruptcy or default or regulatory enforcement proceedings; the Advisory Agreement with Beutel Goodman may be terminated by either party on 90 days prior notice, and is subject to earlier termination upon the occurrence of certain events of bankruptcy or default or there is a change to a Fund's investment objectives or restrictions that Beutel Goodman; and the Advisory Agreement with Mawer may be terminated by either party on 90 days prior notice, and is subject to earlier termination upon the occurrence of certain events of bankruptcy or default or there is a change to a Fund's investment objectives or restrictions that Mawer does not accept.
-Educators Financial Group shall not give notice of termination to a portfolio adviser unless a successor has been selected.
+The Advisory Agreement with 1832 may be terminated by either party on 60 days prior notice; the Advisory Agreement with RBC Indigo may be terminated by either party on 30 days prior notice. and is subject to earlier termination upon the occurrence of certain events of bankruptcy or default or regulatory enforcement proceedings; the Advisory Agreement with Fiera Capital may be terminated by either party on 60 days prior notice, and is subject to earlier termination upon the occurrence of certain events of bankruptcy or default or regulatory enforcement proceedings; the Advisory Agreement with Beutel Goodman may be terminated by either party on 90 days prior notice, and is subject to earlier termination upon the occurrence of certain events of bankruptcy or default or there is a change to a Fund's investment objectives or restrictions that Beutel Goodman does not accept or if the Manager does not accept a change thereto proposed by Beutel Goodman; the Advisory Agreement with Mawer may be terminated by either party on 90 days prior notice, and is subject to earlier termination upon the occurrence of certain events of bankruptcy or default or there is a change to a Fund's investment objectives or restrictions that Mawer does not accept; and the Advisory Agreement with Genus may be terminated by either party on 90 days prior notice, and is subject to earlier termination upon the occurrence of certain events of bankruptcy or default or there is a change to a Fund's investment objectives or restrictions that Genus does not accept.
+Educators Financial Group shall not give notice of termination to a Portfolio Adviser unless a successor has been selected.

-The Advisory Agreements generally include customary provisions for advisory agreements of this nature including a right of the portfolio advisers to appoint sub-advisers, compliance by the portfolio advisers with applicable laws and the required statutory standard of care, exculpatory provisions, cross-indemnities, maintenance of books and records, and confidentiality provisions.
+The Advisory Agreements generally include customary provisions for advisory agreements of this nature including a right of the Portfolio Advisers to appoint sub-advisers, compliance by the Portfolio Advisers with applicable laws and the required statutory standard of care, exculpatory provisions, cross-indemnities, maintenance of books and records, and confidentiality provisions.